Limited time only

 Key takeaways

-What is an operating agreement?
+What is an LLC operating agreement?

-You typically create an operating agreement when forming your LLC.
 Unlike the articles of organization you file with the state, an operating agreement is an internal document you keep on record.
+It doesn't need to be submitted to any government agency.

-The agreement serves two key purposes:
+The agreement serves 2 key purposes:

-- Defines governance: Establishes how your LLC is organized and makes decisions
+• Defines governance: establishes how your LLC is organized and makes decisions

-- Prevents disputes: Sets clear rules so members understand their rights and obligations
+• Prevents disputes: sets clear rules so members understand their rights and obligations

 Do you need an operating agreement for your LLC?

-Most states don't legally require an operating agreement, but having one is still strongly recommended.
-Currently, only five states require LLCs to have an operating agreement:
+Currently, only 5 states require LLCs to have an operating agreement:

-- California
+• California

-- Delaware
+• Delaware

-- Maine
+• Maine

-- Missouri
+• Missouri

-- New York
+• New York

 Even if your state doesn't require one, creating an operating agreement protects your business and clarifies member expectations.
+Banks, lenders, and potential partners often ask to see this document before working with your LLC.

 Operating agreements for single-member LLCs

 Single-member LLCs benefit from operating agreements even though there's only one owner.
 For tax purposes, the IRS treats a single-member LLC as an entity disregarded as separate from its owner by default.
+While you might think written rules are unnecessary when you're the sole decision-maker, an operating agreement serves important purposes for solo business owners.

 Here's why single-member LLCs should have an operating agreement:

-- Reinforces liability protection: Demonstrates your LLC is a separate legal entity, not just an extension of your personal finances
+• Reinforces liability protection: demonstrates your LLC is a separate legal entity, not just an extension of your personal finances

-- Satisfies bank requirements: Many banks and lenders require an operating agreement to open business accounts or approve financing
+• Satisfies bank requirements: many banks and lenders require an operating agreement to open business accounts or approve financing

-- Establishes credibility: Shows clients, vendors, and partners that your business is professionally structured
+• Establishes credibility: shows clients, vendors, and partners that your business is professionally structured

-- Prepares for growth: Makes it easier to add members later without starting from scratch
+• Prepares for growth: makes it easier to add members later without starting from scratch

 Some states specifically require single-member LLCs to maintain an operating agreement.
 California and New York, for example, require all LLCs to have one regardless of how many members they have.